wix-incubator/wix-code-mls/README.md

 * -x, --sync      run only sync phase
 * -z, --clear     run only the clear phase
 * -a, --audit     write an audit log.
 Writes the log to the filename given
+* -f, --force     force refresh of all resources

 #### Examples